-For King & Country performs at Inn of the Mountain Gods on Friday, April 27 with door opening at 7 p.m. and show starting at 8 p.m.
-Tickets for the show start at $20.
+For King & Country performs at Inn of the Mountain Gods on Friday, April 27 with door opening at 7 p.m. and shows starting at 8 p.m.

 For more information, to buy tickets or to book a room, visit InnoftheMountainGods.com.